 So Chapter 3 and Chapter 4 will likely occur in reverse order.
 Chapter 3 gives us a dungeon while chapter 4 is all about the dragon.
 The text in Chapter 4 lays out exactly what the dragon does.
 It flies from town to town, starting with Dougan’s Hole and ending with Bryn Shandar.
 The text lists the Dragon’s travel time, how long it spends at each settlement, and the amount of the destruction it inflicts.
 If the PCs do nothing, then within a matter of hours Ten Towns is lain to waste.

 The one thing missing though is the PC’s travel time from Sunblight if they turn around.
 Doing some rough math here, Bryn Shandar is about ten miles from Sunblight.
 That’s 10 hours by dogsled, which means everyone needs a long rest too.
-Using the map and speed presented in the book, the PCs don’t really have a way to get back in time.
+Using the map and speed presented in the book, the PCs don’t really have a way to get anywhere except Bryn Shandar in time.
 I can’t tell if that’s intentional or bad math from the writers.
 For all the methodical plotting of how long it takes to get to each village in chapter 1, the absence of distance in chapter 2 onward is a weird choice.
 Now I’m googling goddamn dogsled speeds which put a realistic speed at 6-10 miles per hour, rather than the book’s conservative 1 mph.
 I think this is the same kind of shit as the Undead Serial Killer in Chapter 1 – The Writers Fucked Up, don’t be an asshole to your players.

 After all of this, a Member of the Arcane Brotherhood approaches the PCs with a hook for chapters 5-7.
 This hook SUCKS.
 This is giving me serious flashbacks of Descent into Avernus where the PCs are at Candlekeep and go into Hell.
 In both situations a Sage the PCs have never met gives the party this fucking impossible task.
-In Descent that task is, go to hell and save Elturel.
-In Frostmaiden that is, steal this thing from the Goddess Auril and then find a ruined city.
+In Descent that task was, go to hell and save Elturel.
+In Frostmaiden that task is, steal this thing from the Goddess Auril and then find a ruined city.

 It literally comes across as – Ten Towns is in ruins.
 The Dragon is defeated, smote.
 Then this wizard rolls up on the scene in her dogsled, “well this sucks.
 Hey do you want to go on a quest for me?”